nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a lesson time for a person
-2. AddressBook adds the time for the person
+2. StudentConnect adds the time for the person

        Use case ends.